alexch/codelikethis/public/lessons/learn_to_code/learn_to_code.md

 # String Operators

-A string also understands several operators:
+A string also understands several other operators:

     "blue" + "berry"
     "yum" * 10